AdaQianLI/KepecsLab_DLS-DA-EPE/Arduino/Joystick_ForceField_v3/README.md

 # Joystick Force Field Controller (Arduino Mega 2560)

 This repository contains the Arduino control code for a joystick-based force-field behavioral apparatus used with **Bpod**.
-The sketch runs on an **Arduino Mega 2560** and coordinates joystick sampling, motor control, return TTL signals to Bpod, position-dependent buzzer output, and LED feedback.
+The sketch runs on an **Arduino Mega 2560** and coordinates joystick sampling, motor control, return TTL signals to Bpod, optional position-dependent buzzer output, and LED feedback.

 The current release file is: